 Repair category 2

-Notes Where opened, windows appeared operational however, are of an older type.
+Notes The windows are of an older type and a degree of wear and tear was noted.
+I was unable to open the wc window.
 The seals to double-glazed units can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions, although such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.

-Externa I decorations
+External decorations

+Repair catego ory N/A

+Notes

+Conservatories / porches atories / porches

 Repair category N/A

+Notes

+Commu inal areas

+Repair catego ory N/A

-Notes Not applicable.
+Notes

-Conserv vatories / porches
+Garages and permanent outbuildings

 Repair category N/A

-Notes Not applicable.

-Commu nal areas

-Repair category 1

-Notes No significant defects noted within the limitations of the inspection.

-Garages and permanent outbuildings

-Repair category

-Notes Not applicable.
+Notes

-Outside areas and boundaries
+200 Outside areas and boundaries

-Repair category 1
+Repair category 2